dutzi/dutzi.github.io/content/blog/hooks-i-made/index.md

 ## Use Maintain Ratio

-`useMaintainRatio` accepts a number (**the ratio**) and options (active: boolean; change: 'height' | 'width') and returns a ref.
+`useMaintainRatio` accepts a number (**the ratio**) and options (active: boolean; change: 'width' | 'height') and returns a ref.
 The component attached to that ref will maintain that aspect ratio by changing its width or height.

 <!-- prettier-ignore -->
 ```tsx